colinc86/MathJaxSwift/README.md

 ## Notes

 To get around the limitations of the `JSContext` class, the package uses [Webpack](https://webpack.js.org) to create a bundle file that can be evaluated by the context.
 The wrapper methods, MathJax, and Webpack dependencies are bundled together in an npm module called `mjn`.

+`mjn`'s main entry point is `index.js` which houses the `Converter` class and conversion functions that utilize MathJax.
+The file is packed with Webpack and placed in to the `mjn/dist/mjn.bundle.js` file. `mjn.bundle.js` is loaded by the Swift package's module and evaluated by a JavaScript context to expose the functions.

-After making modifications to `index.js`, it should be rebuilt with `npm run build` which will recreate the `mjn.bundle.js` file.
+After making modifications to `index.js`, it should be rebuilt with `npm run build` executed in the `mjn` directory which will recreate the `mjn.bundle.js` file.